PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-07 19:29:55
+Last updated: 2024-04-07 19:30:28
-Random Quote: Never give power to the big man. - Alfie Solomons
+Random Quote: Frustration and boredom are great motivators to seek out other pleasures.
+Human behavior is quite predictable. - Virginia Wilson